 Inquire about their certifications, such as state licenses, ASHI, InterNACHI, or other relevant certifications.
 This will give you an idea of their qualifications and commitment to ongoing education and professional development.

 Inquire about the inspector’s areas of expertise, especially if you have specific concerns, such as mold, termites, or radon.
-Given these points make sure the inspector has the necessary expertise and equipment to address your concerns.
+Check if they have the right skills and tools to deal with these concerns.

-At first inquire about the format and content of the inspection report.
-Ask how long it usually takes to receive the report and if it includes photos, recommendations, and a summary of findings.
+First, inquire about the format and content of the inspection report.
+Ask how long it usually takes to receive the report.
+Also ask if it includes photos, recommendations, and a summary of findings.

 Frequently Asked Questions